What is it all about?

 It is the intention that there will be a Management Committee of members to oversee the day-to-day running of the business.

-• We will be applying for Social Investment Tax Relief (SITR).
+• We have applied for Social Investment Tax Relief (SITR).
 If successful your investment may qualify for 30% tax relief.

 • The Society will not pay dividends to shareholders but you may be able to recoup your initial investment in the future by selling your shares back to the Society.